almostearthling/when-command-docs/install.rst

 ``apt-get remove when-command-opt`` if a package distribution was used, or by deleting the newly created applet directory (``~/Applications/When`` in the above example) if the source was unpacked from an archive or cloned from *Git*.

-Also, user data and the desktop shortcut symbolic links should be removed as follows:
+Also, user data and desktop shortcut symbolic links can (and should, on package dismissal) be removed as follows:

 ::